tmcmillan1014/RecipeApplicationYummy/README.md

 # RecipeApplication
-Simple Recipe Android Application Build to understand RecyclerViewAdapter with CardView Layout
+This application was created to provide users with many different recipes with step-by-step instructions.